top of page

 Price action forms patterns in the Forex market.
 These patterns can indicate the future price direction, like Japanese Candlestick setups, support, and resistance.

-The most common trend reversal patterns are:
+The most common price action patterns are:

 • Double-top patterns